 Uniquely positioned and fully qualified with certified best-in-class systems integration talent and industry expertise.
 This enables us to provide you with application solutions that help meet your project objectives while reducing risk and improving overall performance.

 All Polytron project managers are PMI Certified Project Management Professionals (PMP).
-Certifications include: ACP Thinmanager Platinum Integrator, Parsec Certified Implementation Partner, Wonderware Certified Platform Integrator, Rockwell Automation Solutions Partner, and Microsoft Certified Partner- Data Management Solutions, GE Solution Provider – Intelligent Platforms, Mtell Certified Solution Partner-Gold Level.
+Certifications include: Thinmanager Platinum Integrator, Parsec Certified Implementation Partner, Wonderware Certified Platform Integrator, Rockwell Automation Solutions Partner, and Microsoft Certified Partner- Data Management Solutions, GE Solution Provider – Intelligent Platforms, Mtell Certified Solution Partner-Gold Level.

 Polytron, Inc. jumped in to help a major juice processor and bottler resolve hardware and software issues with approximately 100 Human Machine Interface (HMI) terminals at their facility.
 The bottler found that maintenance and replacement of failed computers, required software updates, and the multitude of applications, resulted in production downtime and overall inefficiencies.